Prince Arthur, Duke of Connaught

 On April 1, 1893, Arthur was promoted to General.
 He hoped that he would be appointed as Commander in Chief of the British Army when his first cousin once removed, Prince George, 2nd Duke of Cambridge, retired in 1895, but instead, he was given command of the southern district of Aldershot.
 On June 26, 1902, Arthur was appointed Field Marshal.
 He served as Commander in Chief in Ireland and Commander of the Third Army Corps (1900-1904), Inspector-General of the Forces (1904 and 1907), and Chief of Staff (1904-1907).

 Despite being Queen Victoria’s least troublesome and favorite child, Arthur annoyed his mother with his choice of a bride.
 Princess Luise Margarete of Prussia was born at Marmorpalais (Marble Palace) near Potsdam in the Kingdom of Prussia.
 Her parents were Prince Friedrich Karl of Prussia and Princess Maria Anna of Anhalt.
 Queen Victoria considered Louise Margaret to be a less than satisfactory spouse for her son.
 She was plain-looking and had broken teeth.
-Her parents were unpleasant, had an unhappy marriage, and lived apart from each other.
+Her parents were unpleasant, had an unhappy marriage, and lived apart.
 Queen Victoria wanted to avoid associating her family with a possible scandal.
 Nevertheless, Arthur and Louise Margaret were married on March 13, 1879, at St. George’s Chapel, Windsor Castle.

 NPG Ax131371; Prince Arthur, 1st Duke of Connaught and Strathearn; Princess Louise, Duchess of Connaught after Unknown photographer